-What are the different types of support available
+What are the different types of support available for children with special educational needs?

+- o Resources that are related to the needs of the child.

 - o Teaching that is appropriate to the needs of the child.

-o Resources that are related to the needs of the child.

 - o Small group work:

 - English intervention

 - Maths intervention

 - Social skills groups

 - Motor skills groups

 - Emotional literacy support groups (managing emotions, self esteem, friendships, anxiety and bereavement).

 - Access to The HUT and HUT staff.

 - Thrive

-- o Support from an adult (teacher, teaching assistant, pastoral support worker, INCO, speech and language therapist)
+- Support from an adult (teacher, teaching assistant, pastoral support worker, SENCO, speech and language therapist)

 - o Family Support Advisor (FSA)